• Skip to primary navigation

 • Login

-Claiming Self-Education Expenses as Tax Deductions
+Claiming Self Education Expenses as Tax Deductions

 Tax deductible self education expenses

-Tax deductible self-education expenses: A great bonus to personal development
+Tax deductible self education expenses: A great bonus to personal development

-Self-education is essential for our minds, our general sense of well-being and our future employment prospects
+Self education is essential for our minds, our general sense of well-being and our future employment prospects

-Technology, software and workplace processes change so fast, that if you don’t keep on top of it, you’ll quickly find yourself left behind in your career.
-Worse still, find yourself replaced by a more efficient, clued up, better educated version of you!!
+Technology, software, and workplace processes change so fast, that if you don’t keep on top of it, you’ll quickly find yourself left behind in your career.
+Worse still, find yourself replaced by a more efficient, clued up, better educated version of you!
 The other BIG bonus about continuing to educate yourself is that many self-education expenses are tax deductible.
 Seriously, how much more encouragement do you need to make a better you?

-So, here’s a quick education in claiming back your cash!
+Here’s a quick education in claiming back your cash!

-What are self-education expenses?
+What are self education expenses?

 self-education expenses are a bonus